simozzer/pathFinder/README.md

-A simple scolling implementation of pacman - to learn how to implement Dijaktra's Alrorithm.
+A simple scrolling implementation of pacman - to learn how to implement Dijaktra's Alrorithm.

 Instructions: